softindex/uikernel/docs/docs/form-interface.md

 ---
-title: Form Model interface
+title: Form Model Interface
 id: form-interface
 prev: form-service.html
 next: form-model.html
 ---

 A standard model that describes the basic necessary methods (without a specific implementation) for keeping and performing data of your forms.
-It is recommended for inheritance when creating your own models on the client side.

 ## Implementations
 * [Form XHR Model](/docs/form-xhr-model.html)
 * [Form Collection Model](/docs/form-model.html)

-## Constructor
+## Abstract Model

 {% highlight javascript %}
   const ownModelImplementation = new UIKernel.AbstractModels.Form();
 {% endhighlight %}

+It is recommended for inheritance when creating your own models on the client side.

 ## Methods